sodadata/docs/soda-cloud/roles-and-rights.md

 2. Click the stacked dots to the right of the monitor for which you wish to adjust the ownership, then select **Edit Monitor**.
 3. In the **Attributes** tab, use the dropdown to select the name of another member to take ownership of the monitor, then **Save**.

-## Access an audit trail

-To meet your organization's regulatory and policy mandates, you can download a CSV file that contains an audit trail of activity on your Soda Cloud account for a date range you specify.
-The file contains details of each member's actions, their email and IP addresses, and a timestamp of the action.

-1. As an Admin, login to your Soda Cloud account and navigate to **your avatar** > **Organization Settings**.
-Only Admins can view Organization Settings.
-2. Access the **Audit Trail** tab, then set the date range of usage details you wish to examine and click **Download**.

-Alternatively, you can use the [Audit Trail endpoint]({% link api-docs/reporting-api.md %}#/operations/audit_trail_v0_audit_trail_get) in Soda Cloud's Reporting API to access audit trail data.

 ## Go further